fairwind2k/fairwind2k/README.md

 I wanna be a Backend Developer
 ------------------------

-I was in mechanical engineering, but now I’m pivoting to software engineering by retraining program.
+I was a mechanical engineer with a master's degree, but have now switched to software development through a retraining program.
 I'm learning JavaScript, Node.js and Fastify.

 ### Skills